 We discussed debt instruments in our last article - this is for those who want to invest to receive a fixed income every month without undertaking any risk of the issuer.
-In this article, we will discuss equity instruments that have their own characteristics in terms of income and responsibilities.
+In this article, we will discuss investment in equity instruments that have their own characteristics in terms of income and responsibilities.

 We will explore three aspects of equity instruments: